genthalili/searoute-py/README.md

 # Ports
 myP = sr.from_nodes_edges_set(sr.Ports(), my_nodes, None)

-# get shotest with your ports
+# get shortest with your ports
 route_with_my_ports = sr.searoute(origin, destination, P = myP, include_ports=True)

-# get shotest with your ports
+# get shortest with your ports
 route_with_my_ntw = sr.searoute(origin, destination, P = myP, M = myM )

 ```
 ### Nodes and Edges
 #### Nodes
-A node (or vertex) is a fondamantal unit of which the graphs Ports and Marnet are formed.
+A node (or vertex) is a fundamental unit of which the graphs Ports and Marnet are formed.

-In searoute, a node is represend by it's id as a ``tuple`` of lon,lat, and it's attributes:
+In searoute, a node is represented by it's id as a ``tuple`` of lon,lat, and it's attributes:
 - `x` : float ; required
 - `y` : float ; required
 - `t` : bool ; optional. default is `False`, will be used for filtering ports with `terminals`.